vrinda-karuvanchery/vsdsquadron-soc/README.md

 This is intentionally not a minimal or cleaned-down demo repo.

-Interviewers and collaborators can see:
+Collaborators and reviewers can see:

 - the original RTL context
 - the integration environment